UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 Each time step range is in a separate directory.
 Inside these directories, the data is split into a individual file for each *attribute* or *attribute* combination.
 For example in the `x.dat` file, which is located in the `timestep0` directory, the data of *attribute* `x` for time steps `0-9` is stored.
-The stored data is compressed by an codec specified by the user.
+The stored data is compressed by a codec specified by the user.
 Additionally, this codec can vary for each time step and each *attribute*.
 If more than one *attribute* is stored in a file (e.g. `x y z`), each *attribute* must be stored in separate blocks (i.e. interleaved storage is not allowed).
-For combined *attributes*, a specified code applies to all *attributes*.
+For combined *attributes*, a specified codec applies to all *attributes*.

 directory for time step 0 to time step 9